1z-z1/Bridge-Pi/README.md

 2. Get your sd card + usb adapter together and plug them into your computer.

-3. You may or many not have autorun to connect your sd card on your system, for this guide we will assume you don't.
+3. You may or many not have autorun to connect your sd card automatically on your system, if you do you need to unmount the sd card from its mounted directory using `umount`.
    - test